 Discussion will also be solicited through the vision of a number of video documentaries on migration issues which will be used as a study tool.

 Learning Achievements (Dublin Descriptors)

 It is expected that students will acquire advanced and specific knowledge of main authors, concepts and debates within the Anthropology of Migration.
 The students’ ability to learn about this specific field will be enhanced by encouraging the students’ autonomy and critical abilities, through lectures, seminar sessions and debates.

-The teaching material prepared by the lecturer (such as for instance slides, lecture notes, exercises) and specific communications from the lecturer can be found, together with other supporting activities, inside the Moodle platform › blended.uniurb.it
+The teaching material prepared by the lecturer in addition to recommended textbooks (such as for instance slides, lecture notes, exercises, bibliography) and communications from the lecturer specific to the course can be found inside the Moodle platform › blended.uniurb.it

 Didactics, Attendance, Course Books and Assessment

 The course offers an introductory part on the bases of cultural anthropology.
 Thereafter a historic and theoretical presentation of the discipline will be presented; the final part will alternate lectures with at least 8 hours of seminars of selected readings and essays presented by the students.

 Attendance is not compulsory.
 During the year there will be a number of seminars in Ethnology and Cultural Anthropology to which all students are welcome to participate.